guilhermag/lc-movie-review-api/README.md

   - The installation of the Auth API is documented in the respective repository.
 - Docker running in background with the Postgres container, instructions ahead.
   - It's possible not use docker, just make sure to put the correct db link on the ```.env``` file.
+- Both API's need to connect to the same database, so make sure that connection it's the same on the ```.env``` file.
+  - The Auth API doesn't create new data, just read it from the db.

 To create the postgres database with docker just clone the repository, go to the folder and run the ```docker-compose.yml``` file.